-Provide guidance to local government as they consider new waste reduction and recycling technologies.
+Are you providing guidance to other local governments as they consider new waste reduction and recycling technologies?
+Yes

-The Region continues to look toward the County Technical Advisory Service (CTAS) for assistance as well as the East Tennessee Development District when assistance is needed.
+If asked waste professionals in the region look toward the County Technical Advisory Service (CTAS) for assistance as well as the East Tennessee Development District when assistance is needed.
 The City and County government agencies are both staffed with professional solid waste staff that are able and willing to assist and collaborate with other government agencies where missions align.